zyjsuper/CTFs/Rootme-Cracking.md

   }
 }
 ```
-we can clearly see that we have four SHA-256 hashes,and asnwers array which contains five strings, so logically after seeing this..
+we can clearly see four SHA-256 hashes and asnwer array which contains five strings, so logically after seeing this..
 ```java
 else
 {